Amalgamating poset extensions and generating free lattices: Building free lattices

-The next result says that $(\cU_0,\cD_0)$-morphisms into lattices induce sequences of maps corresponding to a cocone.
-Thus the universal property of colimits produces a map that we shall show gives us what we want for the universal property of free lattices. \begin{prop} Let $n\in\omega$, let $L$ be a lattice, and let $f:P\to L$ be a $(\cU_0,\cD_0)$-morphism.
-Then, for $k\in\{1,\ldots,n\}$, there exist order-preserving maps $f_k:\cA_k\to L$ such that: \begin{enumerate} \item $f_k$ is a $(\cU_k,\cD_k)$-morphism. \item The appropriate part of the diagram in Figure \ref{F:buildF} commutes (ignoring the maps $\mu_0$ and $f^*$ for now). \item $(f_1,\ldots,f_n)$ is unique with these properties. \end{enumerate} \end{prop} \begin{proof} To show existence of such maps we proceed by induction on $n$.
-By Lemma \ref{L:cont} and its dual, $f$ is both $(\omega,e_{X_0})$- and $(\omega,e_{Y_0})$-continuous.
-Moreover, $e_{X_0}$ and $e_{Y_0}$ are $\omega$-supported and, respectively, $\omega$-meet- and $\omega$-join-complete, by the same lemma.
-Thus, as $f$ has enough joins and meets for $e_{Y_0}$ and $e_{X_0}$ respectively (by Lemma \ref{L:enough} and its dual), by Corollary \ref{C:lift} there is a unique $f_1: \cA_1 \to L$ such that $f_1$ is $\omega$-meet-preserving on $\pi_{X_{k-1}}[X_{k-1}]$ and $\omega$-join-preserving on $\pi_{Y_{k-1}}[Y_{k-1}]$, and $f=f_1\circ \gamma_0$.
-By Lemma \ref{L:morphEquiv}, $f_1$ is a $(\cU_1,\cD_1)$-morphism, and must be the unique such morphism with the required properties.
-This proves the base case.
+The next result says that $(\cU_0,\cD_0)$-morphisms from $P$ into lattices induce sequences of maps corresponding to a cocone.
+Thus the universal property of colimits produces a map that we shall show gives us what we want for the universal property of free lattices. \begin{prop} Let $L$ be a lattice, and let $h:P\to L$ be a $(\cU_0,\cD_0)$-morphism.
+Then there exists a sequence of maps $(h_0,h_1,\ldots)$, where $h_k:\cA_k\to L$ for each $k$, such that: \begin{enumerate} \item $h_k$ is a $(\cU_k,\cD_k)$-morphism for each $k$. \item The appropriate part of the diagram in Figure \ref{F:buildF} commutes (ignoring the maps $\mu_0$ and $h^*$ for now). \end{enumerate} Moreover, the sequence $(h_0,h_1,\ldots)$ is unique with these properties. \end{prop} \begin{proof} To show existence of such a sequence we prove by induction on $n$ that suitable subsequences $(h_0,\ldots,h_n)$ exist for all $n$.
+The base case $n=0$ is trivial, as we just set $h_0=h$, so given that $h=h_0,h_1,\ldots,h_{n}$ have been defined, we define $h_{n+1}:\cA_{n+1}\to L$ by